-2. Stay accountable with our free Tuesday weekly writing sprint/workshop (Zoom link below)
+1. Stay accountable with our two, free weekly writing sprint/workshops/submission parties (link to sign up below)

-I host a free weekly workshop for the Westport Public Library, featuring Writing Sprints to Prompts and an AMA (“Ask Me Anything”).
+I host two free weekly workshops for the Westport Public Library, featuring Writing Sprints to Prompts and an AMA (“Ask Me Anything”).
 This is like a write-in but with extras…think of it as my office hours where you can ask me anything about writing, publishing or marketing your stories.

-We’ll chat for the first few minutes and then I’ll share some prompts and first lines which people can use, tweak or ignore.
-The time can be spent on new words or world-building, revising – anything at all – doesn’t even have to be creative writing.
-Then we’ll write for 50 minutes, and in the last 5 mins we’ll discuss writing goals and obstacles (and tips to overcome them) for the coming week, which will include submissions to journals and publishers.
+Here’s how the first hour of the workshop goes: We chat for the first few minutes and then I’ll share some prompts and first lines which people can use, tweak or ignore.
+The writing time can be spent on new words or world-building, revising – anything at all – doesn’t even have to be creative writing.
+We write for 50 minutes.
+Then on the first and third Tuesdays, we’ll submit our writing for publication.
+On the second and fourth Tuesdays, we’ll have a micro lesson on the art and craft of writing.
+In the last 5 mins of every workshop, we discuss goals and obstacles (and tips to overcome them) for the coming week.

 Who?
 The Westport Library

 How Much?
 FREE! (sponsored by the Westport Library in CT, USA, but open to all, whatever town or country you live in.)